 Because most of the modular building process takes place off-site, there is far less impact on the surrounding environment of the final building site.
 Fewer vehicles and imposing pieces of equipment are needed at the site, which means fewer pollutants and less disruption to green space surrounding the site.

-Pre-fab modular buildings offer a selection of high-efficiency mechanical systems that can be installed in each project.
+Pre-fab and stainless steel sheet modular buildings offer a selection of high-efficiency mechanical systems that can be installed in each project.
 LED lighting, programmable thermostats, ungraded triple glazed windows, and upgraded roof insulation are all available to promote energy efficient operations in new modular building construction.

 Recycle & Reuse

 When a businesses’ space needs change, the beauty of modular buildings is that they can be disassembled and removed.
 An important sustainable benefit is that temporary modular structures can be relocated and reused with only minimal modification.
 This reduces the demand for raw materials and minimizes the amount of energy expended to create an entirely new building to meet a new need.

 How Modular Building is Playing a Role in Reducing Construction Waste

 With nearly 40% of the nation’s landfill waste coming from construction materials, green builders are focusing on reducing and repurposing waste in the construction industry.
 Modular construction has long been a front-runner in the field of sustainable building construction.
 Thanks to off-site operations, modular construction has efficient inventory control, material reuse, automation of tasks, and delivery.
 Using custom steel fabrication helps in reducing the overall waste during construction as only a small amount of required material is used and the cutout from these are then melted and used for other purposes thus ensuring maximum utilization of resources.

 The Trouble with Traditional Construction